Face It, We've Got A Recession - July 29th, Hour 1

 A period of temporary economic decline during which trade and industrial activity are reduced, generally identified by a fall in the GDP in two successive quarters.

-The country is in the depths of a recession, because two consecutive quarters of negative decline represents a recession.
+The country is in the depths of a recession because two consecutive quarters of negative decline represents a recession.

-So now the answer is what are they going to do?
+So now the answer is: what are they going to do?

-Now the answer is they're going to come back and they're going to raise taxes nearly a trillion dollars.
+Now, the answer is they're going to come back and they're going to raise taxes nearly a trillion dollars.

-Now, Democrats themselves listen to the likes of uh Geitner and Joe Manchin and even Barack Obama, you don't raise taxes in the middle of a recession.
+Now, Democrats themselves listen to the likes of Geithner and Joe Manchin and even Barack Obama.

-Listen in your own their own words.
+Listen in their own words.

-I don't think during a time of recession you mess with any of the taxes or increase any taxes.
+I don't think during a time of recession, you mess with any of the taxes or increase any taxes.

 And it does not make sense to raise taxes in a recession.